-This project will address compatibility issues such as urban development and growth, dark sky maintenance, economic diversity, and environmental regulations.
+This project addressed compatibility issues such as urban development and growth, dark sky maintenance, economic diversity, and environmental regulations.

 Camp Navajo is a 28,255 Army-owned installation operating as a premier high-altitude training site and defense commodity storage depot.
 Twelve miles west of Flagstaff, Camp Navajo is surrounded by a number of municipalities, national forests, trust lands, and small private land holdings.